JosephLai241/JosephLai241/README.md

 `shift` is a command-line tool written in Go that helps contractors/remote workers keep track of their own working hours.
 This may also be used to keep track of time doing anything - I personally also use this to keep track of how much time I spend working on particular projects.
 This project is based on my friend Luke Schenk's original Python program [`clck`][clck].

-This program is very similar to `The-Struggle`, except it allows users to configure whether to save shift data to a timesheet or a SQLite instance in the current working directory.
-Users may also check the current status of their shift (how much time has elapsed since clocking in).
+This program is very similar to `The-Struggle` except for a few differences:

+* It allows users to configure whether to save shift data to a timesheet or a SQLite instance
+* Users may check the current status of their shift (how much time has elapsed since clocking in).

 # What I'm Currently Working On

 URS is a project that I'm constantly maintaining.
-Otherwise I'm focused on refining my skills with Python, Rust, Go, and React.
+Otherwise I'm focused on refining my skills with Python, Rust, Go, and/or React.

 I'm also in the process of creating another full-stack web application - my portfolio site.